E-1 Visa For The U.S. | Treaty Trader Visa For The USA

 E-1 Visa - Treaty Trader Visa For The USA

-If you want to live in the USA for a longer period of time, a U.S. E visa is a good option.
-The E-1 visa is available for both employees and self-employed persons.
+If you want to live in the USA for a longer period of time, a U.S. visa in category E is the right choice for you.
+The E-1 visa is available to both employees and self-employed persons.

-Unlike most other visa types, E visas can be extended indefinitely.
-However, the visas do need to be renewed every two to five years.
-While an L visa requires the holder to leave the USA again after seven years at the latest and bars them from entering the USA again with an L or H visa for one year, an E visa practically allows permanent residence - at least as long as the relevant requirements are met.
+Unlike most other types of visas, E visas can be renewed indefinitely.
+They do have to be renewed every two to five years.
+However, while an L visa requires you to leave the U.S. after seven years at the latest and prohibits you from entering the U.S. on an L or H visa for one year, an E visa allows you to stay permanently – at least as long as the relevant requirements are met.

 What type of commercial activity is required for an E-1 visa?

-An E-1 visa is only issued to self-employed persons or employees of U.S. companies who trade between the treaty country (e.g. Germany) and the USA.
+An E-1 visa is only issued to self-employed persons or employees of U.S. companies that conduct trade between the treaty country (e.g. Germany) and the USA.

-The term "trade" is to be understood relatively broadly in this context.
-It includes not only the exchange of goods but also the provision of services in the transport sector as well as in the banking and insurance industries and in the tourism industry.
-It is important to note that the exchange takes place directly between the USA and the contracting country.
+The term “trade” is to be understood in a relatively broad sense.
+It includes not only the exchange of goods, but also the provision of services in the fields of transportation, banking, insurance, and tourism.
+It is important to note that the exchange must take place directly between the U.S. and the treaty country.
+The term “trade” also includes technology and data transfers; the regularity and frequency of transactions are decisive, not just absolute sales figures.

-The trade must be of a certain size or substantial.
-The turnover amount plays a role that should not be underestimated here; however, the regularity and frequency of the exchange of goods or services over a longer period of time are more important.
+The trade must be of a certain size or be substantial.
+Although the amount of turnover plays a role that should not be underestimated, the regularity and frequency of the exchange of goods or services over a longer period of time are more important.

-It is indispensable that the trade already exists.
-Anyone looking to first set up a business in the USA in order to then engage in trade must apply for the E-2 investor visa; the E-1 visa is not initially available in this case.
+It is essential that trade already exists.
+Anyone who first wants to set up a business in the U.S. in order to then engage in trade must apply for an E-2 investor visa; an E-1 visa is not an option for them at this stage.
+Check in advance whether your country of nationality is eligible: Treaty Countries (E-1/E-2)

-In order to work on an E-1 treaty trader visa for a company located in the USA, that company must be at least 50 percent owned by natural persons of the other treaty country.
-Thus, an indispensable requirement is that the U.S. target company is at least 50 percent owned by German citizens if Germans are applying for the E-1 visa.
-If, for example, U.S. citizens also intend to operate within the company, a minimum of 50 percent German participation must be particularly heeded when founding the company.
-Caution is also advised when Germans who already hold a permanent residence permit for the USA (Green Card) are involved or intend to be involved.
-In the present context, they are not considered German citizens.
+In order to work for a U.S.-based company on an E-1 visa, at least 50 percent of the company must be owned by natural persons from the other contracting country.
+This means that the U.S. target company must be at least 50 percent owned by German citizens if Germans are to apply for an E-1 visa.
+If, for example, U.S. citizens are also to be involved in the company, particular attention must be paid to the minimum German shareholding of 50 percent when the company is founded.
+Caution is also advised if Germans who already have a permanent residence permit for the U.S. (green card) are involved or are to be involved.
+In this context, they are not considered German citizens.

-Particularly in the case of larger companies, it is also important to note: If, in the course of time, the shareholder structure changes in such a way that the requirements related to nationality are no longer met, previously issued E visas will become invalid, even if the validity date printed on them is still current.
-Employees who are in the USA during the change of ownership would be considered illegal after the change is completed.
+It should also be noted, particularly in the case of larger companies, that if the shareholder structure changes over time in such a way that the nationality requirements are no longer met, E visas issued in the past become invalid, even if the printed validity date is still current.
+Employees who are in the U.S. during the change of ownership would be there illegally after the change has been completed.

 What are the requirements for applicants for an E-1 treaty trader visa?

-Both the E-1 and E-2 visas are available to citizens of those countries that have bilateral trade agreements with the USA.
-In Germany, this is the Treaty of Friendship, Commerce and Navigation, which entered into force on July 14, 1956.
-German citizens are therefore generally entitled to apply for an E visa.
+Both the E-1 and E-2 visas are available to citizens of countries that have concluded bilateral trade agreements with the U.S. With regard to Germany, this is the Treaty of Friendship, Commerce, and Navigation, which came into force on July 14, 1956.
+German citizens are therefore generally eligible to apply for an E visa.

-The applicant for the E-1 visa must be either the direct or indirect owner of the company, an executive employee or an employee with company-specific specialized knowledge, e.g. concerning the products being traded.
+Applicants for an E-1 visa must be either the direct or indirect owner of the company, a senior executive, or an employee with specialized knowledge specific to the company, e.g. with regard to the products being traded.
+The USCIS distinguishes between executives/supervisors and employees with essential skills (company-specific, indispensable knowledge).

-The application process for the E-1 treaty trader visa includes several forms to be completed and an application package to be assembled.
-The documents must be sent by post and by e-mail to the U.S. Consulate in Frankfurt/Main for the review of these documents.
-An important document is the business plan (or tax documents in the case of already existing and operating enterprises) with a profit and loss account forecast for the next five years.
-In particular, the business plan should show that the trade already exists, how it is to develop and that the majority of it takes place or will take place between the USA and Germany; precise percentage information is required here.
-Of course, information on the applicant, the (potential) customers and, if applicable, a German parent company must also be provided.
+To apply for an E-1 visa, several forms must be completed and an application package put together.
+The documents must be sent by mail and e-mail to the U.S. Consulate, which will review them.
+An important document is the business plan (or tax documents for existing and active companies) with a profit and loss forecast for the next five years.
+The business plan should show, in particular, that the trade already exists, how it is to develop further, and that it takes place or will take place predominantly between the U.S. and the treaty country; precise percentage figures are required here.
+Of course, information about the applicant, (potential) customers, and, if applicable, a foreign parent company must also be provided.
+However, the consulate's submission methods and checklists are subject to change at any time.

-Can I bring my family with me to the U.S. on an E-1 visa?
+Can I take my family with me to the U.S. on an E-1 visa?

-The principal applicant qualifying for an E-1 visa can also bring his or her spouse and unmarried children under the age of 21 with him or her to the U.S. without having to meet any special conditions.
-However, they are also required to fill out various forms.
+If the main applicant qualifies for an E-1 visa, their spouse and unmarried children under the age of 21 can also come to the U.S. without having to meet any special conditions.
+However, they must also fill out various forms.

 Our worldwide advice on the E-1 treaty trader visa